metatypedev/metatype/website/src/pages/legal/terms.md

 days from the request.
 In no event will you be eligible for more than one refund of the same service.

-## 15. No Third-Party Beneficiaries
+## 15. No third party beneficiaries

 Nothing in this Agreement shall be deemed to confer any third-party rights or benefits.

-## 16. Compliance With Local Laws
+## 16. Compliance with local laws

 Company makes no representation or warranty that the content available on this Site are appropriate in every country or jurisdiction, and access to this Site